Sewer56/sewer56.github.io/docs/blog/posts/bc1-compression.md

 !!! note "This is an oversimplification"

-    Modern formats will use more complex encodings as shown, but this gets the idea across.
+    Modern formats will use more complex encodings than shown, but this gets the idea across.

 #### Step B: Replace symbols (bytes) with a smaller number of bits.